giorgileladze/routing-system/README.md

                       request_method: GET
 ```

-- Step Four: Everything in the curly braces {} of the URI is considered a dynamic part of the URI.
+- Step Four: Everything in the curly braces {} of the URI is considered as a dynamic part of the URI.